rc989-alt/finbound/README.md

    - **Answer**: Yes.
 FinBound achieves 97% grounding (vs 35% for RAG) and 9% hallucination rate (vs 20% for RAG).

 2. **RQ2**: What is the latency–accuracy trade-off of FinBound under real-world financial constraints?
-   - **Answer**: FinBound takes ~19s per query (vs ~2s for baselines) but provides complete auditability and verification.
+   - **Answer**: FinBound Low-Latency takes ~11s per query (vs ~2s for GPT-4 zero-shot) but provides complete auditability and verification.
 This trade-off is acceptable for regulated environments.

 ## 🎓 Key Innovations